cristinacolpos/PELA-blocks/README.md

 ## Resin Printing Tips

-* If more than 2 layer tall PELA with a relatively solid interior not allowing drainage below the knobs, check if you need to expand the airhole to allow resin to drain from the flexture chamber inside each knob
+* If more than 2 layer tall PELA with a relatively solid interior not allowing drainage below the knobs, check if you need to expand the airhole to allow resin to drain from the flexure chamber inside each knob
 * For translucent materials, setting knob_slice_count to 0 may make the interior structure look more like a standard PELA at the cost of a slight reduction of knob sidewall flex

 ## License